 Dib (bitter): Isn't this just great?!
 While you waste my time, Earth gets one step closer to being taken over!
 That's my problem right there!
 My problem is that the human race seems to want to be destroyed!

 - The hints to Miss Bitters' past, if you think there's any truth to them.
 Think about it: the creepy Humanoid Abomination that terrifies her students on a daily basis was at some point a normal person with hopes and dreams who got mutated into her current state by a freak accident.
 Miss Bitters may be a monster, but if these stories are true, can you really blame her?Miss Bitters: I had a valentine once.

 - Well, there was also the horrible experiments that Membrane most likely did to her during her quarantine.
 It makes it worse knowing that her dad is the only person she has/shows any value for... and since it kind of was Dib's fault and she already has A LOT of disdain for him...

 - Dib taking the punishment of the Shadow-Hog to save his sister.
 He's genuinely crying at the end and feeling guilty...and yet Gaz ignores this completely and leaves him to his fate.

 - The intro of "The Frycook What Came from All That Space" marks an especially saddening moment for Dib.
 After spending possibly minutes to hours attempting to explain to his classmates that Zim is an alien and that they do exist, the kids continuously mock him and cause him to have a momentary mental breakdown in front of the entire class.
 After cooling down, he tries again only to have a large and imposing alien (alter revealed to be another Irken) kidnap Zim interrupt him while stating it came from outer space.
 Dib tries to use this as evidence to his statements about aliens only for bird poop to fall on his shoulder from the hole in the roof that the alien created.
 The kids totally ignore the roof and alien and simply start to laugh at Dib for having been pooped on by a bird.
 Cue a single tear from a heartbroken and embarrassed Dib.

-- Dib's Wonderful Life of Doom.
-Dib enjoys a life of many achievements in technology and the humanities, and defeats the Irkens in battle forcing them to surrender...until it turns out that it was all a simulation ran by Zim.
+- "Dib's Wonderful Life of Doom": Dib enjoys a life of many achievements in technology and the humanities, and defeats the Irkens in battle forcing them to surrender...until it turns out that it was all a simulation ran by Zim.
 Why?
 Because he wanted to know who threw a muffin at him in class.
-Zim could've just interrogated Dib in a more straightforward manner, but he had to go make Dib believe his wildest dreams were coming through before tricking him into saying "yes" in a simulated talk show.
+Zim could've just interrogated Dib in a more straightforward manner, but he wanted to twist the knife more by making Dib believe his wildest dreams were coming through before tricking him into admitting it.

-- Career Day.
-Dib gets matched up with Bill, a paranormal investigator; sounds like the match made in heaven, right?
+- "Career Day": Dib gets matched up with Bill, a paranormal investigator; sounds like the match made in heaven, right?
 Except Bill believes in everything but the existence of aliens, dismissing the Galactic Equinox molt as hogwash.
 Just to rub salt in the wound, Bill believes Count Cocofang, a cereal box mascot, is real, and chases after the poor man dressed as Cocofang while Dib tries desperately to get him to look at the restaurant where Zim is molting through the doors and windows, without any luck.
 The molt comes and goes, the only hint of evidence being the completely-destroyed restaurant, and Dib loses his chance to not only expose Zim as an alien but to do so to someone who he thought would be interested in the subject!